-Figure 3.36 Monthly trends in total suspended solids (mg/l) in effluent released from the Langebaan Wastewater Treatment Works, June 2009 - June 2018.
+Figure 3.35 Monthly trends in total suspended solids (mg/L) in effluent released from the Langebaan Wastewater Treatment Works, June 2009 - June 2019.
 The recommended limit to protect marine inshore environments is shown by the orange dashed line (AEC 2015) (Source: Saldanha Bay Municipality).

 No ammonia nitrogen limit is prescribed by the GA applicable to irrigation of wastewater.
 Ammonia is very toxic to marine life as it acts as a biocide.
-The recommended ammonia nitrogen limit for the inshore marine environment is 3 mg/l (Figure 3.37.).
+The recommended ammonia nitrogen limit for the inshore marine environment is 3 mg/L (Figure 3.36.).
 The water quality guidelines for the coastal environment specify a target of 0.6 mg/L to prevent chronic toxicity.
-Ammonia levels have increased constantly over the last five years with an average of 60±34 mg/L measured since July 2018.
+Ammonia levels increased between steeply between November 2012 and March 2018 from <10 mg/L to nearly 100 mg/L. Since then ammonia nitrogen concentrations have dropped significantly but are, however still grossly exceeding the recommended limit for the protection of the marine environment (3 mg/L).
 Considering the above, the levels of ammonia in the Langebaan WWTW effluent is alarming and any amount of effluent released into the nearshore marine environment is likely to have a significant negative effect on marine biota.

 Nitrate Nitrogen is not toxic to marine life but is a primary nutrient (usually marine systems are nitrogen limited) and could stimulate nuisance algae growth near the outfall point and.
 No nitrate nitrogen limit is prescribed by the GA applicable to irrigation of wastewater.
-The recommended nitrate nitrogen limit for the inshore marine environment is 1.5 mg/L. This limit has been exceeded on 44 occasions since June 2009 (40% of the time) (Figure 3.38), however, nitrate levels have decreased significantly in recent times.
+The recommended nitrate nitrogen limit for the inshore marine environment is 1.5 mg/L. This limit has been exceeded on 53 occasions since June 2009 (44% of the time) (Figure 3.37).
+Although lower concentrations were recorded between April 2016 and March 2018, the concentration has increased since then.
 Toxic ammonia nitrogen is converted to non-toxic nitrate nitrogen by means of bacterial treatment in WWTWs.
-The recently observed very low levels are congruent with the extremely high ammonia levels in the effluent.
-This means that the bacterial treatment is not effective.
+The recently observed higher levels are congruent with the lower ammonia levels in the effluent.
+This means that the bacterial treatment is currently more effective than during the previous 12-month cycle.

 Orthophosphate is usually not the limiting nutrient for primary production in the marine environment.
 The recommended limit applicable for discharges into the inshore marine environment is 1 mg/L. No orthophosphate limit is prescribed by the GA applicable to irrigation of wastewater.
-Orthophosphate concentrations fluctuate in a seasonal pattern similar to that seen at the Saldanha WWTW (Figure 3.39).
+Orthophosphate concentrations fluctuate in a seasonal pattern similar to that seen at the Saldanha WWTW (Figure 3.38).
 Orthophosphate levels have steadily increased since 2013, reaching the highest value recorded to date at 19 mg/L in May 2018.
-Overall, the orthophosphate concentration in the Langebaan WWTW effluent is considerably higher than 1 mg/L (95% exceedance).
+Overall, the orthophosphate concentration in the Langebaan WWTW effluent is considerably higher than 1 mg/L (92% exceedance).
+However, as observed with several other effluent parameters, orthophosphate levels improved significantly since November 2018, with an average of 4 ± 5.1 mg/L (40% of readings <1 mg/L).

 No free active chlorine limit is prescribed by the GA applicable to irrigation of wastewater.
 Free active chlorine is very toxic to marine life as it acts as a biocide.
-The recommended limit to protect the inshore marine environment is 0.5 mg/L. Concentrations have been fluctuating over time, showing an increasing trend since September 2015 (Figure 3.40).
-As observed at the Saldanha WWTW, free active chlorine levels are always higher immediately after a rise in faecal coliforms.
-Readings have been consistently high in the last 12 months with an average of 1.2±1.3 mg/L. These levels are significantly higher than what would be considered acceptable in the nearshore environment and more careful dosing of chlorine should be implemented.
+The recommended limit to protect the inshore marine environment is 0.5 mg/L. Concentrations have been fluctuating around $1.3 \pm 1.2 \text{ mg/L}$ since October 2016 with no clear improvement or deterioration of the effluent quality (Figure 3.39).
+Readings have been consistently high in the last 12 months with an average of $1.1\pm1.1 \text{ mg/L}$.
+These levels are significantly higher than what would be considered acceptable discharge into the nearshore environment and more careful dosing of chlorine should be implemented.